Section 3.08 Ethics Ombudsperson

-- Conduct investigations into alleged violations of university ethics, violations of law, or violations of university policy;
+- Conduct independent investigations into alleged University violations of ethics or violations of law.

-- Make recommendations to appropriate authorities for resolution of misconduct;
+- Make recommendations to appropriate authorities for resolution of legitimate misconduct.

-- Communicate disposition of the matter to the person who reported a potential ethics violation; and,
+- Communicate final disposition of a matter to the person who reported a potential ethics violation; and,

-- Provide reports on ethical issues to the President and the Purpose Committee of the Board of Trustees.
+- Provide reports on ethical issues to the General Counsel, President and the Purpose Committee of the Board of Trustees, annually.

-- On all matters involving the President, the Ombudsman shall promptly report to the Chair of the Purpose Committee of the Board of Trustees.
+- On all matters involving the President, the Ombudsperson shall promptly report to the General Counsel and the Chair of the Purpose Committee of the Board of Trustees.

-Except for matters which should be handled using existing processes, anyone who believes that the University, or any employee of the University acting in his or her official capacity, has acted in a manner inconsistent with the highest ethical standards may, without recourse and without disclosure (except as necessary to resolve or investigate the matter), report such actions or inactions to the Ethics Ombudsman.
-All such reports must be in writing and signed, and should provide sufficient details that the Ethics Ombudsman can identify those involved, understand the alleged violation, investigate the alleged lapse, and know whether the reporting party wishes to remain anonymous to others.
-Concerns submitted without signature will receive no public or private response, and further investigation shall be in the sole discretion of the Ethics Ombudsman.
-Unless the Ethics Ombudsman deems it prudent not to do so, signed reports will receive an oral or a written response.
+Except for matters which should be handled using existing processes, anyone who believes that the University, or any employee of the University acting in his or her official capacity, has acted in a manner inconsistent with the highest ethical standards may, without recourse and without disclosure (except as necessary to resolve or investigate the matter), report such actions or inactions to the Ethics Ombudsperson.
+All such reports must be in writing and signed, and should provide sufficient detail such that the Ethics Ombudsperson can identify those involved, understand the alleged violation, investigate the alleged lapse, and know whether the reporting party wishes to remain anonymous to others.
+The identity of the reporter of an ethical lapse shall be kept in strict confidence.